INVESTIGATION ALERT: Berger Montague PC Investigates Baxter International Inc.'s Board Of Directors For Breach of Fiduciary Duties (NYSE: BAX)

 News provided byBerger Montague

-Shareholders of Baxter may learn more about this investigation by contacting Berger Montague: Radha Raghavan at rraghavan@bergermontague.com or (332) 271-8908, or Andrew Abramowitz at [email protected] or (215) 875-3015 or visit: https://bergermontague.com/cases/baxter-breach-fiduciary-duties-investigation/
+Shareholders of Baxter may learn more about this investigation by contacting Berger Montague: Radha Raghavan at rraghavan@bergermontague.com or (332) 271-8908, or Andrew Abramowitz at [email protected] or (215) 875-3015, or CLICK HERE.

 Berger Montague's investigation is focused on whether Baxter's Board of Directors breached its fiduciary duties in the manner in which it oversaw the Company's marketing and sale of the Novum LVP, a pump used for the controlled delivery of intravenous fluids, such as blood, medication, and nutrients.
 In July 2025, Baxter announced that it would "voluntarily and temporarily pause shipments and planned installations of the Novum LVP."